LG G5 OLED TV Review

 Style

 The LG OLED77G5WUA looks pretty much the same as the 2024 LG G4 OLED.
 It's a very stylish TV, with thin silver bezels, and it looks premium.
-Note that the TV doesn't come with a stand in the U.S. The one we used is the LG ST-G4WR8377 stand that was sold separately for the G4.
-The official G5 stand that's found on some smaller models of the TV outside of the U.S. is different.
+Note that the TV doesn't come with a stand in the U.S. The one we used is the LG ST-G4WR8377 stand, sold separately for the G4.
+The official G5 stand found on some smaller TV models outside the U.S. is different.

 Stand